The public and private faith of Hillary Clinton

 Clinton has said that she spent a lot of time as a young person trying to "work out the balance between personal salvation and the social gospel."

-In 1962, Jones took Clinton and her youth group to hear the Rev. Martin Luther King Jr. speak in Chicago, where the civil rights leader delivered his famous sermon "Remaining Awake Through A Great Revolution."
+In 1962, Jones took Clinton and her youth group to hear the Rev. Martin Luther King Jr. speak in Chicago, where the civil rights leader delivered his famous sermon "Remaining Awake Through a Great Revolution."
 King's challenge struck Clinton like St. Paul on his horse.
 She left the room that night a changed person, she would later recall.

 "His words, the power of his example, affected me deeply and added to the lessons of my minister to face the world as it is, not as we might want it to be," Clinton told a group of Baptists in September, "but to commit ourselves to turning it into what it should be."